-ID Description Partner Rationale Origin/ Source Fit Criterion CS CD Priority DEPC- 45 The platform should be able to issue asset and operational rating certificates following EU standards CERTH A joint platform for EU MS for both rating systems doesn't exist but is required from the EC DoA Delivery of both asset and operation rating 5 5 Critical DEPC- 46 The platform should issue an SRI certificate based on methods A and B as defined by EU on December 2020 CERTH There aren't any calculation engines for delivering SRI certificates DoA Delivery of SRI certificates 4 4 Critical DEPC- 38 Quality Control for meter readings by the Information Management Layer SEC If the meter readings are wrong, then no correct operational EPC may be compiled DoA The meter readings must be of high quality in terms of correctness and timely delivery of the readings.
+ID Description Partner Rationale Origin/ Source Fit Criterion cs CD Priority DEPC- 45 The platform should be able to issue asset and operational rating certificates following EU standards CERTH A joint platform for EU MS for both rating systems doesn't exist but is required by the EC DoA Delivery of both asset and operation rating 5 5 Critical DEPC- 46 The platform should issue an SRI certificate based on methods A and B as defined by the EU in December 2020 CERTH There aren't any calculation engines for delivering SRI certificates DoA Delivery of SRI certificates 4 4 Critical DEPC- 38 Quality Control for meter readings SEC If the meter readings are wrong, then no correct operational EPC may be compiled DoA The meter readings must be of high quality in terms of correctness and timely delivery of the readings.
 No outliers shall be allowed.
-4 3 Critical DEPC- 47 Alerts based on predefined configuration provided by the users НҮР The users will be able to configure predefined rules in relation to specific information elements.
+4 3 Critical DEPC- 47 Alerts based on predefined configuration НҮР The users will be able to select predefined rules in relation to specific information elements.
 DoA Data values and patterns complying to the predefined rules fully captured.
 3 3 Major DEPC- 35 The data quality check must decide if a new operational EPC is presented.
 SEC As in some regions or countries extended periods have similar data, the issuance of a new operational EPC may not be justified.
-On the contrary, if Market Needs The data storage shall comply to GDPR, storing only tokens, no addresses nor names.
+On the contrary, if there are significant deviations Market Needs The data storage shall comply with GDPR, storing only tokens, no addresses nor names.
 Dubious data is to be flagged.
-Changes of meters must be handled, so the meter ID - - Major
+Changes of meters must be handled, so the meter ID must be transmitted together with - - Major

-ID Description Partner Rationale Origin/ Source Fit Criterion CS CD Priority there are significant deviations the EPC should be issued earlier.
-This may automate even more the dynamic EPC issuance. must be transmitted together with the unit and a timestamp of the meter reading (metrological class of the meter shall be known but must not) The data storage interval for the meter readings shall not be longer than the EPC update interval.
+ID Description Partner Rationale Origin/ Source Fit Criterion cs CD Priority the EPC should be issued earlier.
+This may automate even more the dynamic EPC issuance. the unit and a timestamp of the meter reading (metrological class of the meter shall be known but must not) The data storage interval for the meter readings shall not be longer than the EPC update interval.
 Data shall be dumped to have a back-up regularly.
 Monitoring of Operational Data from the building and deviations from the most recent Operational EPC might trigger or halt the issuance of an operational EPC DEPC- 51 Users shall be able to give feed- back based on manual check of data, procedures, etc. SEC The users should be able to manually check the operational data and verify their quality.
 If not met with standards they should be able to configure the system or make other changes Market Needs The user will be able to assess through graphical representation the data from the building used for the rating and request manually an extra check of the data credibility. - - Nice to have DEPC- 36 Unification of end energy data into primary energy SEC The end energy demand is converted into primary energy demand to allow fair comparison of CO2 The heating demand of the building is an important indicator, to allow to rank the CO2 the used end energy is to be accounted for.
 Market Need The conversion factors shall take into consideration local cogeneration practice on a monthly basis. - - Major DEPC- 39 Main climate correction data for the EPC production layer SEC The operational EPC is based on standard climates.
-Thus, degree days are necessary to calculate Market Need (German Degree days must be available for measured periods.
-(January 1st - February 1st, etc.) or might be - -
+Thus, degree days are necessary to calculate operational EPC.
+Degree days to Market Need (German Legislatio Degree days must be available for measured periods.
+(January 1st - February 1st, etc.) or might be calculated from weather data.
+This - -